Team USA Eligibility

 - Service Providers: Sports Medicine, Nutrition, Physiology, Strength and Conditioning, Tech and Innovation

-No. The only way to access the full scope of Athlete Benefits resources is to meet the eligibility criteria as defined in this model.
-Limited resources may be available to emerging athletes.
-See the Benefits Grid for more details.
+The only way to access the full scope of Athlete Wellness Benefits, in addition to Performance resources, is to meet the eligibility criteria as defined in this model.

 Click on the drop downs to familiarize yourself with eligibility-related terminology.